Innovative star gazing tours launch at Tekapo Springs

 The multi-award-winning South Island tourism attraction – renowned for its innovation and ongoing business investment – will take viewing the Southern night sky to whole new levels with the introduction of Tekapo Star Gazing.

-Star gazing tours start next month (Friday March 3), taking advantage of the fact that the tiny township of Tekapo sits within the world’s largest international dark sky reserve (4144sq km), only the fourth such reserve in the world.
+Star gazing tours will start Friday March 3, taking advantage of the fact that the tiny township of Tekapo sits within the world’s largest international dark sky reserve (4144sq km), only the fourth such reserve in the world.

 But this is star gazing with a difference – incorporating a 40-minute guided night sky tour with trained star guides followed by a 40-minute soak in the hot pools.
 Guides will continue to give information, answer questions and ‘story tell’ on request, and relaxing astro music will play to soothe the soul.